-Covid-19: I hope to resume in-person counselling by the end of the year, but this remains uncertain.
+Covid-19: I hope to resume in-person counselling in the spring.
 In the meantime, I offer online counselling via Zoom as well as telephone sessions.

 Down, depressed and hopeless?
 Held back by anxiety?
 Or just feeling stuck, inadequate or disconnected?
 I'll do my best to understand what you're struggling with and help you recover so you can live in a more fulfilling way.